Online Engineering Programs Home

 There is a growing number of online engineering management programs from institutions across the country, particularly at the master’s degree level, where engineering management degrees are commonly known as MEM (Master of Engineering Management) or MSEM (Master of Science in Engineering Management) degrees.

-To give prospective students an overview of what to expect, here are eight standout distance-based programs in engineering management, including information about coursework, costs, and accomplished faculty members.
+To give prospective students an overview of what to expect, here are seven standout distance-based programs in engineering management, including information about coursework, costs, and accomplished faculty members.

 The Penn State University of University Park provides an online master’s in engineering management (MEM) degree.
 Integrating engineering with management and business principles, this online program provides engineers with management and business perspectives and enhances their capabilities in managing business initiatives, policies, major projects, and other activities in both the private and public sectors.
 Courses in this program are taught by the same world-class Penn State faculty members who teach on campus.